Mushymato/MiscMapActionsProperties/docs/map-properties.md

 # Map Properties

-All map properties are also usable as entry in `Data/Location` `CustomFields`.
-In the case where both map property and `Data/Location` `CustomFields` exist, `CustomFields` are used.
+All map properties are also usable as entry in `Data/Location` `CustomFields` as well as `Data/LocationContext` `CustomFields`.

+For a given location the properties are checked in this order:
+1. `Data/Location` `CustomFields`
+2. `MapProperties`
+3. `Data/LocationContext` `CustomFields`
+Thus you can use `Data/LocationContext` to set a shared value across your entire area, then use `Data/Location` to override the value for a single location.

 #### mushymato.MMAP_ProtectTree [T|message]